mcclure/lovr-oculus-mobile/README.md

 - Avatar SDK support (to display controller model) should be added
 - "Focus" events should be issued on pause and resume
 - lovr.conf MSAA setting is ignored
+- The play bounds feature is not supported, but could be
 - Display masks are not supported, but could be
 - Microphones are not supported, but could be
 - It would be nice to have Windows build instructions above
-- Can 32-bit build be removed?

 # License